saurav9878/everest/README.md

 - USD is taken as a standard currency for conversions instead of using convert API of CoinMarketCap to limit the number of 3rd party API calls.
 - We are storing orders / transactions across different currencies in the table, reconcilation relation transformations does not happen at the database layer.
 - Crypto currency symbols are not unique.
 Eg. HOT refers to more than one currency.
 So, use external currency id like coinMarketCap currency Id to distinguish the currencies.
+- Caching is used to reduce the number of API calls to CoinMarketCap.

 ## File navigation